g-mips/tetris/README.md

 - Decide on a testing framework to use for tests.
 - The game will be over once blocks get past the highest spot on the playing area.
+- Game state will be saved to allow for the game to be played

 ### Stretch Goals/Requirements: